HeisYenberg/SmartCalc-on-C-QT/README.md

-# SmartCalc v1.0
+# SmartCalc-on-C-QT

-## Implementation of SmartCalc v1.0.
+## Implementation of SmartCalc.

 ## Usage :